Icinga/icinga2/doc/3-monitoring-basics.md

 This example also uses [if conditions](18-language-reference.md#conditional-statements) if specific values are not set, adding a local default value.
-The other way around you can override specific custom attributes inherited from a service template, if set.
+The other way around you can override specific custom attributes inherited from a service template if set.

     /* loop over the host.vars.interfaces dictionary
      * for (key => value in dict) means `interface_name` as key